MagpieBridge/Tutorial1/README.md

 The results of the analysis must implement `magpiebridge.core.AnalysisResult`, see [`Result.java`](https://github.com/MagpieBridge/Tutorial1/blob/master/src/main/java/Result.java).
 The source code position from wala is preserved in each corresponding Jimple Unit in form of Tag.
 Use the following lines to get the source code position of a Jimple Unit (see usage in [`TaintAnalyis.java`](https://github.com/MagpieBridge/Tutorial1/blob/master/src/main/java/TaintAnalysis.java)).
 ~~~
     Unit n = ...;
-    PositionInfoTag tag = (PositionInfoTag) n.getTag("PositionInfoTag");
+    StmtPositionInfoTag tag = (StmtPositionInfoTag) n.getTag("StmtPositionInfoTag");
-    Position stmtPos = tag.getPositionInfo().getStmtPosition();
+    Position stmtPos = tag.getStmtPositionInfo().getStmtPosition();
 ~~~
-You can also get precise operand position with `tag.getPositionInfo().getOperandPosition(index)`.
+You can also get precise operand position with `tag.getStmtPositionInfo().getOperandPosition(index)`.

 5. Create a class [`SimpleServerAnalysis.java`](https://github.com/MagpieBridge/Tutorial1/blob/master/src/main/java/SimpleServerAnalysis.java) which implements `magpiebridge.core.ServerAnalysis`.
-Frist, you should set up soot options and use soot to load library classes.
-Second, you need the following lines to parse java source code with wala and load application classes into the soot Scene.
+Use the [IRConverter](https://github.com/MagpieBridge/IRConverter) to parse java source code with wala and load application classes into the soot Scene.
 ~~~
-    WalaClassLoader loader = new WalaClassLoader(srcPath, libPath, null);
+    WalaToSootIRConverter converter = new WalaToSootIRConverter(srcPath, libPath, null);
-    List<SootClass> sootClasses = loader.getSootClasses();
-    JimpleConverter jimpleConverter = new JimpleConverter(sootClasses);
-    jimpleConverter.convertAllClasses();
+    converter.convert();
 ~~~
 If you don't need very precise source code position, you can also just use soot to load all classes (bytecode).
 However, then you can only get line numbers.